-I've rated them at the end of each description for saliva thickening aspects, which is what happens when your first getting off on strong acid, MDMA, DMT, or psilocybe cubensis and your mouth feels electric and your saliva slows to an aching crawl and your teeth start to clench, your pupils dilate and the hairs on your neck rise.
+I've rated them at the end of each description for saliva-thickening aspects, that aftershock, pre-trip flashback tingle when your mouth feels electric and your saliva slows to an aching crawl and your teeth start to clench, your pupils dilate and the hairs on your neck rise.
 It's natural, and electric, and your mileage may vary and it's sometimes annoying which is why I sometimes avoid these sorts of films, even though they are the very foundation of this blog's raison d'etre!
 But today, for example, being back at work I feel hungover and sad, just from the flashbacks induced by this first film:

 2011 - ***

-In 1964, three years before the summer of love, an era when, as Jimi Hendrix later lamented, there was only surf music on the radio, Ken Kesey, famous from Cuckoo's Nest, went on a magic bus trip with a gaggle of friends, an orange juice bottle spiked with LSD, a group of friends and lovers, and speed freak Neal Cassady at the wheel.
+In 1964, three years before the summer of love, an era when, as Jimi Hendrix lamented, there was only surf music on the radio, Ken Kesey, famous from Cuckoo's Nest, went on a magic bus trip with an orange juice bottle spiked with LSD, a group of friends and lovers, and speed freak Neal Cassady at the wheel.
 Did beauty and truth ensue?
-Perhaps later, but in the beginning their magic bus looks more like it's embarking on one of those early 1960s surfer journeys, as in The Endless Summer.
-Everyone's all buzz cut and folkie and wearing big unflattering red and blue striped shirts and beat relic Neal Cassady seems to be like just some twisted townie ("he would never shut up") and the bus keeps breaking down, and there's endless talking instead of fixing, so half the people--smarter girls usually--get out at the first train station and head back to their 9-5 jobs.
+Perhaps later, but in the beginning their magic bus looks more like it's embarking on one of those early 1960s surfer journeys, as in The Endless Summer, except everyone's all buzz-cut and folkie and wearing big unflattering red and blue striped shirts and beat relic Neal Cassady seems to be like just some twisted townie ("he would never shut up") and the bus keeps breaking down, and there's endless goofing instead of fixing, so half the people--smarter girls usually--get out at the first train station and head back to their 9-5 jobs.
 Smart, I've often wished I could do that when band tours started out badly, but then you're left out of the myth!

 But hey --there's that orange juice!
-The good acid is finally dispensed at an Arizona watering hole, the color 16mm film flows free and some highlights include: epiphanies at Yellowstone because of a sign that says "Beware of the Bear" ("it used to be about being aware of the bear, but now it's just beware," Kesey laments); nervous "We're the only white people here" moments at a colored beach in Louisiana; a cold welcome at the ivy league estate of Tim Leary (Albert-about-to-be-Ram-Dass is nicer though); a world's fair that imagines America as an all-white Jetsons tail-finned miracle that's already outdated by the time the pranksters pull in; the growing disenchantment with speed freak Cassady and his friend the morose drunkard Jack Kerouac (Allen Ginsberg comes off as nicer though), and so forth.
+The good acid is finally dispensed at an Arizona watering hole, the color 16mm film flows free and some highlights include: epiphanies at Yellowstone because of a sign that says "Beware of the Bear" ("it used to be about being aware of the bear, but now it's just beware," Kesey laments); nervous "We're the only white people here" moments at a colored beach in Louisiana; a cold welcome at the ivy league estate of Tim Leary (Albert-about-to-be-Ram-Dass is nicer though); a world's fair that imagines America as an all-white Jetsons tail-finn miracle that's already outdated by the time the pranksters pull in, the growing disenchantment with speed freak Cassady and his friend the morose drunkard Jack Kerouac (Allen Ginsberg comes off as nicer though), and so forth.
 Kesey explains that the drugs were "part of our American personality -- you try go down deeper in the ocean and higher in the sky - these drugs were opening us up to new landscapes."

 I guess you had to be there, and twisted yourself.
 But that's the deal --you need to be twisted to appreciate the beauty of the Magic Trip, but you'll never be as twisted, apparently, as they were.
 Because--as they like to think--they broke the mold.
 They were doing it to discover America, and then you did it to emulate them and to emulate their speedy Zen kicks because you read Dharma Bums and it moved your assemblage point and opened your third eye.
 But dig, they took it as far as anyone could, so now you better sober up and just read Tom Wolfe.
 This because after a trumped-up pot bust got him jailed, Kesey cut a deal to play his pipe and lead the rats out of town.
 He decreed this all had been a test, and he and his pranksters 'graduated' and the hordes of thrill-seekers and runaway dirtbags that descended on the Haight like a plague of locusts did not pass.
 They should go home, go back to their parent's Christian uptight basements.

 Joe Rogan narrates, in black and white to give the illusion you're watching this in fourth grade science class, which you should be.
-I think I donated money to help get this film finished!
+I donated money to help get this film finished!